Equilibration of Non-interacting Photons and Quantum Signatures of Chaos: Connection to the kicked rotor

 \section{Connection to the kicked rotor}

 In this section we show that a classical limit of \cref{eq:SingleParticle} at the single-particle level realizes a kicked rotor~\cite{Altland1996,Ammann1988,dArcy2001,Iomin2002,Manai2015,Akridas-Morel2019,santhanam2022quantum}, which is an archetypal model for chaos.
-Hence, we will show that the growth in complexity of \cref{eq:SingleParticle} (see Figs.~3,4) is associated with the destruction of quasi-periodic orbits and a transition to the chaotic regime of a classical Hamiltonian
+Hence, we will show that the time evolution under Hamiltonian Eq. \cref{eq:SingleParticle} (see Figs.~3,4) is associated with the destruction of quasi-periodic orbits and a transition to the chaotic regime of a classical Hamiltonian.